marcrleonard/developer-portfolio-site/source/blog/test_blog.md

 ### Pictures

-Here is a cute picture of an otter:
+Here is a picture:

 ![](/img/logo/dark.png)

-### Other great things about Otterwiki
+### Other great things about MD

-Otterwiki supports these great features:
+MD supports these great features:

  1. Wiki pages are stored in .md files
  2. All pages are backed by git